goto-eof/europea-library-server/README.md

 # What is Europea Library (server)

-A library web application that allows to index, edit, explore, retrieve information about books from file metadata/web ( by using multi-threading), search and download e-books.
+A library web application that allows to index, edit, explore, retrieve information about books from file metadata/web ( by using multi-threading), search, buy through Stripe platform and download e-books.
 The front-end project can be found [here](https://github.com/goto-eof/europea-library-client), while the Google Books API mock application can be cloned from [here](https://github.com/goto-eof/europea-library-google-books-api-emulator/tree/master).